BgeeDB/bgee-unil/src/markdown/support/data-curation/data-curation.md

 # Data Curation
 Bgee is a database for retrieval and comparison of gene expression patterns across multiple animal species.
 Bgee is based exclusively on curated healthy wild-type expression data to provide a comparable reference of normal gene expression.
 The data included in Bgee undergoes manual curation to ensure all metadata captured is accurate and reliable.
-In this purpose, ontologies are used to annotate anatomical entities, developmental stages, and cell types to support simple comparisons between species and the propagation of information.
+For this purpose, ontologies are used to annotate anatomical entities, developmental stages, and cell types to support simple comparisons between species and the propagation of information.

 ## Curation Overview